efeelize/eng/bec/speaking_notes.md

 - ability to prioritize and work within tight timeframe
 - excellent research ability
 - very familiar with law and related policies in China
-- fluent in both English and Chinese;
+- fluent in both English and Chinese

 ***Q:what do you like the best/most/least about your work?***
 - What most interests me is that….